almartson/Bamtang_Games_GameDev_Q_2_CHESS_BOARD_Chess_SFML_2_3_2/README.md

 # Bamtang_Games_GameDev_Q_2_CHESS_BOARD_Chess_SFML_2_3_2
-Simple C++ algorithm that draws a chess board with the position of the pieces passed as function parameters - My Answer to the Bamtang Games' Game Dev Exam:
+Simple C++ algorithm that draws a chess board with the position of the pieces passed as function parameters - My Answer to the Bamtang Games' Game Programmer Exam (originally published in 2018):

 ## Question number 2.
 ## 2. CHESS BOARD